-information about Abu Qir Sunken cities, tours and Online Booking
+information about Abu Qir Sunken cities, tours, Booking

 Abu Qir Sunken cities in Alexandria is one of the awesome destination for divers from worldwide.
 In fact, Abu Qir sunken cities lies in Abu Qir in Alexandria.
 Abu Qir is the Northwest of Alexandria.
 Over there, the archaeologists explored the sunken cities of Heracleion and Canopus in 1992.
 Heracleion, also known as Thonis, was an ancient Egyptian city near Alexandria.
 Its ruins located in Abu Qir Bay, currently 2.5 km off the coast, under 10 m (30 ft) of water.
 Its legendary beginnings goes back to the 12th century BC.
 It mentioned by ancient Greek historians.
 Its importance grew particularly during the waning days of the Pharaohs.
 It was Egypt’s main port for international trade and collection of taxes.